wp-plugins/featured-post-type-widget/readme.txt

 * the plugin class `post-details` wraps the general meta details of the post, such as the Author, Categories, Tags, etc.
 * the overall plugin may also be wrapped in a widget "container" class, or id, specific to the theme itself such as (but not limited to): widget, sidebar, left, right, etc.

 With the addition of the display Category Description option an additional class was written into the plugin.
-To style the category description displayed add the class 'bnsfc-cat-desc' to your style.css file then use your choice of properties to style the text, for example:
+To style the category description displayed add the class 'fpt-cat-desc' to your style.css file then use your choice of properties to style the text, for example:
 `
-.bnsfc-cat-desc {font-style: italic;}
+.fpt-cat-desc {font-style: italic;}
 `

 = Can I increase the maximum posts to display? =

-As of version 1.6.2 the Total Posts to Display is independent of the "posts per page" setting as set under Settings | Reading.
+As of version 1.0 the Total Posts to Display is independent of the "posts per page" setting as set under Settings | Reading.
+But it is not fully implemented

 == Screenshots ==
 1. The options panel.

 == Other Notes ==
-* Copyright 2009-2010  Edward Caissie  (email : edward.caissie@gmail.com)
+* Copyright 2009-2010  Ranjith Siji  (email : ranjith.sajeev@gmail.com)

   This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2,